African Football League: History

-On 9 June, the president of CAF, Patrice Motsepe, announced the decision to change the name of the African Super League to the African Football League during an interview with beIN Sport. saying "Our friends in Europe advised us not to use the expression Super League due to the negative associations with the recent failed attempt in European football."
-On 13 June 2023, during that year's CAF General Assembly in Abidjan, Infantino announced that the competition would be scaled back to 8 teams for the inaugural edition and would now kick off on 20 October 2023, which would be followed by an expanded tournament further down the line.
-The African Football League would also not replace CAF's top club competition, the CAF Champions League.
-On 29 August 2023, the competition format for the inaugural edition was announced, with the previous format announced to be adopted starting in 2024–25 (later canceled).
-On 20 October 2023, the president of CAF, Patrice Motsepe, unveiled the African football league trophy.
+On 9 June, the president of CAF, Patrice Motsepe announced the decision to change the name of the African Super League to the African Football League during an interview with beIN Sport. saying "Our friends in Europe advised us not to use the expression Super League due to the negative associations with the recent failed attempt in European football."
+On 13 June 2023, during CAF General Assembly in Abidjan, Infantino announced that the competition would be scaled back to 8 clubs for the inaugural edition and kick off on 20 October 2023.
+The African Football League would not replace CAF's top club competition, the CAF Champions League.
+On 29 August 2023, format for the inaugural edition was announced.
+On 20 October 2023, the president of CAF unveiled the African football league trophy.
+However, the African Football League failed to generate popularity and only lasted for a single edition.

-With the introduction of the African Football League in the 2023–24 season, CAF attempted to establish a new competition to rival the CAF Champions League; However, the African Football League failed to generate the same level of popular enthusiasm and only lasted for a single edition.
-The CAF Champions League remains Africa's premier club competition, boasting the highest prize money on the continent.

-The competition did not return in the 2024–25 season and, though CAF has never officially announced the competition is defunct, information about the AFL is no longer featured on the official CAF website as of April 2025.

 Format

 The initial details of the format were announced during the launch ceremony in 2022 and would have involved 24 teams and 197 matches.
 However, the 2023 edition was contested as an eight-team knockout competition, with two-legged quarter-final, semi-final and final rounds.